Omnext/omnext.github.io/_best_practices/mendix/suggested_best_practices/x-Form-x-doensn't-use-one-of-the-convention-layouts.markdown

 ---

 layout: post
-title:  "Form x doensn't use one of the convention layouts"
+title:  "Form does not use convention layout"
 categories: Forms
 prio: 5
 rulenumber: 15